mpirik/eslint-plugin-mpirik/README.md

   "mpirik/catch-name": [2, '^(ex|exception)']
 ```

+### valid-jsdoc
+Pretty much the same as eslint's valid-jsdoc, but performs as expected with `requireReturn`

 ### sailsjs-controller-action-params: `2`
 Enforce parameter count for sailsjs controller actions.
 Currently, this rule will enforce two or less parameters for a controller action.